 - The Fairy-type introduced in Pokémon X and Y has a few light-based attacks and is super effective against Dark types.

-- Latios and Latias can both refract light to change their appearance and become invisible.
-Latios also has the Signature Move Luster Purge, which is either a damaging burst of light (games) or a laser beam (anime).
+- Latios and Latias can both reflect light to change their appearance and become invisible.
+Latios also has the Secret Art Luster Purge, which is either a damaging burst of light (games) or a laser beam (anime).

 - Yfus and Santes in The Reconstruction use Divine spells, only a few of which are Holy Hand Grenades.
 Tehgonan can also manipulate literal light.